Davie7/Davie7/README.md

 # Hi there, I'm Dave👋

-## I'm a Mobile app Developer.

-- 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other flutter developers (both open source projects and personal projects)
-- 🥅 2023 Goals: Learn more about Flutter, MonogoDB, PostgreSQL and Node.js
 - ⚡ Fun fact: I love lifting heavy circles for reps and grunting while at it.

 ### Connect with me: